Contents

 According to a rather old poll, more than a half of this blog’s readers use economic calendars in their trading.
 There is no surprise in this as even traders driven mainly by technical analysis usually consult possible fundamental news disruptions before placing any orders.
 Some years ago, there was no big selection of the Forex economic calendars and the choice was limited.
 Nowadays, many FX websites feature some kind of calendar.
 Unfortunately, many of them are just widgets loaded from some original source calendars.
 In some cases, they are more complex licensed scripts, but still offering the same content and functionality as the prototype calendar.

 As a more recent poll on this blog has shown, many traders prefer Forex Factory and DailyFX calendars.
 The thing is that poll did not include three other important primary calendars (InstaForex, BabyPips.com and FXOpen).
-It has also shown that the some traders use calendars on third-party websites powered by one of the source calendars.
+It has also shown that the some traders use calendars on

 The List